Homemaking: Laundry

 Laundry refers to the act of washing clothing and linens, the place where that washing is done, and/or that which needs to be, is being, or has been laundered.
 Various chemicals may be used to increase the solvent power of water, such as the compounds in soaproot or yucca-root used by Native American tribes.
 Soap, a compound made from lye (from wood-ash) and fat, is an ancient and very common laundry aid.
 Modern washing machines typically use powdered or liquid laundry detergent in place of more traditional soap.
 Once clean, the clothes are dried.

 Washing machines and dryers are now fixtures in homes around the world.
 In some parts of the world, including the US, Canada, and Switzerland, apartment buildings and dormitories often have laundry rooms, where residents share washing machines and dryers.
 Usually the machines are set to run only when money is put in a coin slot.
 In other parts of the world, apartment buildings with laundry rooms are uncommon, and each apartment may have its own washing machine.
 Those without a machine at home or the use of a laundry room must either wash their clothes by hand or visit a commercial laundromat.

 A clothes dryer is a household appliance that is used to remove moisture from a load of clothing and other textiles, generally shortly after they are cleaned in a washing machine.
 Most dryers consist of a rotating drum called a tumbler through which heated air is circulated to evaporate the moisture from the load.
 The tumbler is rotated relatively slowly in order to maintain space between the articles in the load.
 In most cases, the tumbler is belt-driven by an induction motor.
 Using these machines may cause clothes to shrink, become less soft (due to loss of short soft fibers/ lint) and fade.
 For these reasons, as well as environmental concerns, many people use open air methods such as a clothes line and clotheshorse.

 Laundry starch is used in the laundering of clothes.
 Starch was widely used in Europe in the 16th and 17th centuries to stiffen the wide collars and ruffs of fine linen which surrounded the necks of the well-to-do.
 During the 19th century and early 20th century, it was stylish to stiffen the collars and sleeves of men's shirts and the ruffles of girls' petticoats by applying starch to them as the clean clothes were being ironed.
 Aside from the smooth, crisp edges it gave to clothing, it served practical purposes as well.
 Dirt and sweat from a person's neck and wrists would stick to the starch rather than to the fibers of the clothing, and would easily wash away along with the starch.
 After each laundering, the starch would be reapplied.
 Today the product is sold in aerosol cans for home use.
-Kitchen starch used thickening agent for food can also be applied to laundered fabrics (requires boiling).
+Kitchen starch used as a thickening agent for food can also be applied to laundered fabrics (requires boiling).